tangshuang/fods/packages/fods-vue/README.md

 ```

 - source: the source object defined by `fods`
+- default: before inited, what to be as data
 - data: the data of source with the given params
 - initing: before the first query attached to local, when `init` is invoked, it will be `true`
 - empty: before the first query, wheather the data is empty